 In October 2021, FASB issued ASU 2021-08, Business Combinations (Topic 805), Account for Contract Assets and Contract Liabilities from Contracts with Customers, which provides guidance on accounting for contract assets and contract liabilities acquired in a business combination in accordance with ASC 606.
-To achieve this, an acquirer may assess how the acquiree applied ASC 606 to determine what to record for the acquired revenue contracts.
+To achieve this, an acquirer may assess how the acquired applied ASC 606 to determine what to record for the acquired revenue contracts.
 Generally, this should result in an acquirer recognizing and measuring the acquired contract assets and contract liabilities consistent with how they were recognized and measured in the acquiree's financial statements.
 The amendments of ASU 2021-08 are effective January 1, 2023, including interim periods.
-Early adoption is permitted, including adoption in an interim period.
-We will evaluate the impact of ASU 2021-08 on any future business combinations that we may enter in the future.
+We will evaluate the impact of ASU 2021-08 on any future business combinations we may enter in the future.